 Children with SEND may need to work on additional activities to further enhance their emotional and social development.
 Robert Bakewell, with parental consent may seek the advice from the School Nurse or other outside agencies, such as Speech and Language Therapists or a Community Paediatrician.
 If parents and school are concerned that the child may have mental health needs, parents can ask their GP to make a referral to CAMHS (Child and Adolescent Mental Health Services).
-We have a limited number of sessions available for support from a Counsellor who provides Play therapy as an approach.
+We have a limited number of sessions available for support from a Counsellor (RELATE services) which the school funds.
 In additional we also have a local authority funded team of Mental Health Support Practitioners who are able to deliver low intensity CBT for identified pupils.
 All therapies from outside agencies will only take place following parental/carer consent.